AdobeDocs/learning-manager.en/help/migrated/accessibility-captivate-prime.md

 * Use closed captions available in content created using Adobe Captivate authoring tool.
 * For videos, authors can encode the videos with closed caption text.
 Such videos have closed captions embedded and can be consumed by the learners.
-* Captivate Prime supports the ability to upload closed caption WebVTT files for video content.
+* Learning Manager supports the ability to upload closed caption WebVTT files for video content.
 For more information, see  [*Upload WebVTT file for closed captioning*](authors/feature-summary/content-library.md#webvtt).

 ### Users who are blind or with low-vision